IAmMoltony/libmtnlog/README.md

 - Logging messages into stdout
 - Three log levels: info, warning and error
+- Logging with timestamps
+- Logging with context (function, file and line)
 - Change what log level will be printed to the user
 - Logging into a file
 - Colored log messages